Elias Vikstedt: After the kidnapping

 The relationship between Elias and Miska ends soon after the kidnapping because Elias still has feelings for Lari and Miska does not want to continue the relationship anymore.
 Elias tries to get back together with Lari, but Lari chooses Kalle.
-Miska wants to get back together with Elias after having left Jonne as he realises he still loves Elias.
+Miska wants to get back together with Elias after having left as he realises he still loves Elias.
 They try to have a relationship again, but Elias decides to leave for Brussels to live with his adoptive mother Meri to "get some fresh air for a while".

 Elias, however, comes back in autumn 2015.
-He soon works for Aki Nikkinen's Vinotar and performs well at work.
-Elias takes care of Moose's and Vinotar's cooperation together with Lari.
+He soon works for Aki Nikkinen's vine import company Vinotar and performs well at work.
+Elias takes care of Moose's and Vinotar's co-operation together with Lari.

 Elias learns later that Lari has identified the identity of the kidnapper of Sanni's and Tale's son Ilja and has left for the kidnapper's home.
-Elias carries Sergei's illegal gun to Lari, which has been left at Sebastian's house.
+Elias carries his uncle, Sergei's illegal gun to Lari, which has been left at Sebastian's house.
 A scuffle occurs in the kidnapper's apartment, resulting in the gun going off, injuring Lari in the side.
 The relationship between Elias and Lari continues to flourish while Lari is recovering, but Elias learns that Marianna miscarried Sebastian's child.
 Marianna was given a day to tell the truth, but Marianna drove over Elias and killed him while he was on his way to meet Lari.